d-bl/MAE-gf/index.md

 <br><br>
 The example is a variation on a 's Gravenmoers snowflake ground.
 See <a href="https://d-bl.github.io/GroundForge/index.html?m=--B-C---%0A-E-5-O-K%0A5-----5-%0A-------5%3Bbricks%3B24%3B24%3B0%3B0&s1=c%20F4%3Dctct%20B2%3Dtct%20B4%3Dtctc%20A1%3Dcl%20C1%3Dcr">here</a> how the thread-diagram looks like.
 <br><br>
-The pictures in this wiki are mostly made with Knipling (TM).
+The pictures on these pages are mostly made with Knipling (TM).
 </p>

 <h3 id="main-refe">References</h3>